Long Row Primary and Nursery School

 · Pupil self-assessment reviews of their work.

-Our school provides a range of PE-related activities for both KS1 and KS2 children at the beginning and end of the school day.
+Our school provides a range of PE-related activities for both KS1 and KS2 children at the end of the school day.
 These activities are led by specialist sports coaches and different members of school staff.
 All activities on offer encourage children to further develop their skills in a range of the activity areas.
-The school also plays regular fixtures against other local schools and enters several competitions organised by Amber Valley School Sports Partnership.
+We also plays regular fixtures against other local schools and enters several competitions organised by Amber Valley School Sports Partnership.
 This introduces a competitive element to team games, and allows the children to put into practice the skills that they have developed in their lessons.
 These opportunities foster a sense of team spirit and cooperation amongst our children.
 Participation and success is celebrated in assemblies.

 Health and Safety